fkarg/fkarg.github.io/staged/idea-makers.md

 - John von Neumann
 - George Boole
 - Ada Lovelace
-- Gottfried Leibnitz
+- Gottfried Leibniz
 - Benoit Mandelbrot
 - Steve Jobs
 - Marvin Minsky
 - Russel Towle
-- Bertrand Russel & Alfread Whitehead
+- Bertrand Russel & Alfred Whitehead
 - Richard Crandall
 - Srinivasa Ramanujan
 - Solomon Golomb

 # Review
-While I've heard all of the names before, I knew some better than others.
+While I've heard all the names before, I knew some better than others.
-Noticably, I learned more about the people I knew better before reading the book, than those whose name was all I knew.
-I learned something and it was really interesting.
+Noticeably, I learned more about the people I knew better before reading the book, than those whose name was all I knew.
+I learned something and it was fascinating.

 ## Main Takeaways
 Reading about all of these people, or the impressions and research Stephen